domRiddle/ASF/Configuration.md

 }
 ```

+**Tip:** Unless you want to change any of those options, you're good to go with leaving everything at default values, therefore you can close ```ASF.json``` and proceed to bot config.

+---

 All options are explained below:

 ```Debug``` - ```bool``` type with default value of ```false```.
 This property defines if process should run in debug mode.
 When in debug mode, ASF creates a special ```debug``` directory in the place of the executable, which keeps track of whole communication between ASF and Steam servers.
 Debug information can help spotting nasty issues related to networking. **You should not run ASF in Debug mode, unless asked by developer**.
 Running ASF in debug mode decreases performance and should not be used, unless you've been asked by developer to record a debug log. **Notice:** debug log consists of **sensitive** information such as the password you're using for logging in to steam.
 You shouldn't post your debug log in any public location, ASF developer should always remind you of sending it to his e-mail.